akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 # View all rules

-The `Settings/Rules` screen displays all the rules that have been created and then imported in the PIM.
+The `Settings/Rules` screen displays all the rules that have been created and imported in the PIM.
 You can search on the rule code.

 ![image](../img/Settings_Rules.png)